SutanKasturi/RhinoFit/Pods/IQKeyboardManager/README.md

         self.view = scrollView;
     }

-#### Disable for a ViewController
+#### Disable for a ViewController:-

- If you want to disable `IQKeyboardManager` for a particular ViewController then you should disable IQKeyboardManager on `ViewDidAppear` and again enable it on `ViewWillDisappear`.
+ If you would like to disable `IQKeyboardManager` for a particular ViewController then you should disable IQKeyboardManager on `ViewDidAppear` and again enable it on `ViewWillDisappear`.

     #import "IQKeyboardManager.h"
     @implementation ExampleViewController